Coty buying P&G beauty business for $12.5 billion

-Coty Inc (COTY.N), the U.S. maker of Calvin Klein and Chloe perfume, will buy Procter & Gamble's (PG.N) perfume, hair care and make-up businesses for $12.5 billion in the biggest cosmetics merger in recent history.
+Coty Inc (COTY.N), the U.S. maker of Calvin Klein and Chloe perfume, will buy Procter & Gamble's (PG.N) perfume, hair care and make-up businesses for $12.5 billion (8 billion pounds) in the biggest cosmetics merger in recent history.

 Coty would become the No. 1 perfume maker ahead of L'Oreal (OREP.PA) and No. 3 make-up provider behind its French rival and Estee Lauder (EL.N).
 It would run the perfume licenses of Gucci, Hugo Boss and Dolce & Gabbana as well as make-up brands Cover Girl and Max Factor, more than doubling its size with combined sales of more than $10 billion.